aiman-al-masoud/cinciarellang/docs/wiki/3-flow-control/3-while/README.md

 # While

-The `while` loop is the ugliest of them all, too bad it's also the most versatile*.
+The `while` loop is the ugliest of them all, too bad it's also the most versatile[1](#1).
 In Cinciarellang, it's an expression:

 ```
 x = 0;